Kate Atkinson (Book)

 Over the next thirty years, Dan established a worldwide following of faithful fans, who eagerly awaited his next new album.
 Between 1972 and 2003, Dan delivered 13 studio albums, two live albums, two greatest hits albums and a 4-CD box set, writing 99% of the songs and playing many or all the instruments himself.
-His albums generated 21 hit singles, four of which were #1 hits and eight more were in the Top 10.
+His albums generated 21 hit singles and a string of gold and platinum albums.

-While his later songs would tackle political, spiritual and environmental issues, Dan may be most admired for the stories he wove of love, loss, and everyday life.
+While some of his songs tackled political, spiritual and environmental issues, Dan may be most well known for the stories he wove of love, loss, and everyday life.
 His many fans declare that his music represents the soundtrack of their lives.
 "Same Old Lang Syne", inspired by a chance encounter with a former girlfriend, has become a winter holiday standard.
 "Leader of the Band", an emotional tribute to his father, has been embraced by generations of sons and daughters.
-And his greatest hit, "Longer", has been adopted as a beloved wedding song for decades.
+“Run for The Roses” is the unofficial theme for the Kentucky Derby.
+And his biggest hit, "Longer", has been performed during wedding ceremonies for decades.

 Sadly, in May of 2004, Dan was diagnosed with advanced prostate cancer.
 He fought valiantly, but ultimately lost his battle, dying on December 16, 2007 at home in Deer Isle, Maine, his wife Jean at his side.